Optimal Stopping with Expectation Constraints: Dynamic Programming Principle for

-Now, we are ready to present a dynamic programming principle in the weak formulation for the value of the optimal stopping with expectation constraints, in which $ \big(\oY_\oP (\otau),\oZ_\oP (\otau)\big) $ acts as additional states at the intermediate horizon $\otau$.
+Now, we are ready to present a dynamic programming principle in weak formulation for the value function $\oV$, in which $ \big(\oY_{\n \oP} (\oga),\oZ_\oP (\oga)\big) $ act as additional states for constraint levels at the intermediate horizon $\oga$.